Maboroshy/midi-scripter/README.md

 The average latency for the script above is less than 0.25 milliseconds.

-Currently, MIDI Scripter is at "beta" development stage.
-It is fully functional but needs more user feedback.

 ## Use cases

 - Programming MIDI input/output handling scripts